davidm494/blender_addons/README.md

 # Copy Paste Nodes

-**Copy Paste Nodes** allows to copy and paste nodes in all node editors as JSON text.
+**Copy/Paste Nodes** allows to copy and paste nodes in all node editors as JSON text.
 Some of the possible usecases are:

-- copy between different open blender instances and versions
+- Copy between different open blender instances and versions
-- share node trees online, without rebuilding from screenshots, where .blend files are not easy to share
+- Share node trees online, without rebuilding from screenshots, where .blend files are not easy to share
-- check changes between node tree versions by comparing the difference in the JSON output
+- Check changes between node tree versions by comparing the difference in the JSON output

+## Usage

+Two new keyboard shortcuts are added in all **Node Editors**: CTRL+ALT+C and CTRL+ALT+V (CMD on macos).
+These will copy/paste nodes as text to the system clipboard instead of the internal clipboard used by CTRL+C/CTRL+V.

+---

-NOTE: The structure of the generated JSON is NOT finalized, this should be considered in an alpha state.
+**NOTE:** The structure of the generated JSON is NOT finalized, this should be considered in an alpha state.
 I hope to gather feedback on the exact fields that are necessary for the serialization to be useful.

 The code tries to keep the generated JSON short, only keeping fields that are not default.
 This results in almost human-readable output, but it is very easy to trigger exceptions if this output is edited by hand.
 Quite a bit more error checking should be done in future versions.

 The stored structure and property names are mostly mirroring the internal structure of the node trees.
 One exception is that `default_value` and `location_absolute` have been renamed to `_val` and `_loc`.
 They occur in almost every node, and the long names make the output much more verbose and the actual useful information less readable.

-## Usage

-Two new keyboard shortcuts are added in all **Node Editors**: CTRL+ALT+C and CTRL+ALT+V (CMD on macos).
-These will copy/paste nodes as text to the system clipboard instead of the internal clipboard used by CTRL+C/CTRL+V.
+---

 # Auto Track Weights